 Welcome to the City of Citrus Heights' landing page for information related to the American Rescue Plan Act (ARPA).
 Use the buttons below to learn more about the City's one-time federal funding for COVID-19 economic relief and recovery.
-Please click here to take the City's Community Needs Survey if you haven't done so already!
+The City recently closed its ARPA Community Needs Survey, click the button below to view the results.

 Citrus Heights staff applied for ARPA funds as soon as applications opened and the City was one of the first in the region to receive its funding.
 Citrus Heights is slated to receive a total of $15,676,972 from the Federal Government for COVID-19 relief and economic recovery.
 The first half of the funds ($7,838,486) was received on May 19, 2021, with the second payment anticipated in May 2022.

 As with all outside funds, ARPA dollars must be spent on specific projects as outlined by the U.S. Treasury.
 While currently in draft form, ARPA guidelines outline the following main categories for eligible spending: